 Then back again to Hisar Kapiya Square, and this time proceed northward, to the highest point of Trimontium, called Nebet Tepe.
 Here you can see the oldest remains of ancient Plovdiv, dated back to 1000-1500 BC, from the earliest Thracian era.

 These are the remains of the oldest fortress on the hill.
 You can also easily recognize the much later Roman wall remains in the same place.
 And maybe the most important reason to be on this spot is the stunning view to Plovdiv from above- one of the best panoramic views to the city.

 Back again to Hisar Kapiya Square.
-Right on the northeast angle of the square is one of the most important museums of Plovdiv- the Ethnographic Museum, a must-visit site in your Old Town walk.
-It is established in one of the most beautiful Revival houses in the area and exhibits artifacts of all sides of the Revival era life in Plovdiv and the surrounding area.
+Right on the northeast angle of the square is one of the most important museums of Plovdiv; the Ethnographic Museum.
+This is a must-visit site in during your Old Town walk.
+It was built in one of the most beautiful Revival houses in the area and exhibits artifacts of all sides of the Revival era life in Plovdiv and the surrounding area.

 Finally, before you leave this square, take some photos in one of the most instagrammable places in Plovdiv- Hisar Kapiya itself, from which the square has its name.
 It is an arc gate on the remains of the Medieval fortress wall and is one of the Plovdiv’s symbols.

 Pass through the gate, turn right and follow the wall, then proceed on the narrow alleys of the Old Town southward.
 Finally, you will reach the most significant site of the Old Town and the whole Plovdiv- the Ancient Roman Theater.

 It is one of the most emblematic sites, not only in Plovdiv, but in the whole Balkan Peninsula!
 The Ancient Roman Theater is built on the southern slopes of Trimontium, which makes a natural terraced slope for the theater’s seats.